dr8co/kong/docs/language_spec.md

-# Monke Programming Language Specification
+# Monkey Programming Language Specification

-This document describes the syntax and semantics of the Monke programming language.
+This document describes the syntax and semantics of the Monkey programming language.

 ## 1. Introduction